-Consider, a scenario in which you train a model and one of the features is a comparison of the current amount to the average amount spent during the last 3 months by the same person.
-Creating such features is easy when you have the full dataset in training, but in serving, one needs to calculate this feature in an online manner.
-The “brute-force” way to address this, is to have an ML engineer create an online pipeline that reimplements all the feature calculations done in the offline process.
-This is not just time-consuming and error-prone, but very difficult to maintain over time, leading to lengthy deployment time.
-This is exacerbated when having to deal with thousands of features with increasing number of Data Engineers and Data Scientists who wish to create and use the features.
+Consider a scenario in which you train a model and one of its features is a comparison of the current amount to the average amount spent during the last 3 months by the same person.
+Creating such a feature is easy when you have the full dataset in training, but in serving, this feature must be calculated in an online manner.
+The “brute-force” way to address this is to have an ML engineer create an online pipeline that reimplements all the feature calculations done in the offline process.
+This is not just time-consuming and error-prone, but very difficult to maintain over time, and results in a lengthy deployment time.
+This is exacerbated when having to deal with thousands of features with an increasing number of data engineers and data scientists that are creating and using the features.

-A feature store creates an easy way to define features in training that are deployable to serving without the need to define all the “glue” code.
-This is done by creating the necessary building blocks to define features and integration with offline and online storage systems to access the features.
+With MLRun’s feature store you can easily define features during the training, that are deployable to serving, without having to define all the “glue” code.
+You simply create the necessary building blocks to define features and integration, with offline and online storage systems to access the features.

 The feature store is comprised of the following:

-Feature — In Machine-Learning, a feature is an individual measurable property or characteristic of a phenomenon being observed.
-This may be raw data (e.g., transaction amount, image pixel, etc.) or a calculation derived from one or more other features (e.g., deviation from average, pattern on image, etc.).
+Feature — In machine-learning, a feature is an individual measurable property or characteristic of a phenomenon being observed.
+This can be raw data (e.g., transaction amount, image pixel, etc.) or a calculation derived from one or more other features (e.g., deviation from average, pattern on image, etc.).

-Execution graph — A set of operations performed on the data when it is being ingested.
-The graph contains steps which represent data sources and targets, and may also contain steps whose purpose is transformations and enrichment of the data passed through the feature set.
+Execution graph — A set of operations performed on the data while it is ingested.
+The graph contains steps that represent data sources and targets, and can also contain steps that transform and enrich the data that is passed through the feature set.

 Feature vector — A set of features, taken from one or more feature sets.
 The feature vector is defined prior to model training and serves as the input to the model training process.
 During model serving, the feature values in the vector are obtained from an online service.